puolid/docker-example/README.md

 # Docker example project

-The purpose of this project is present how to create two [Docker](https://www.docker.com/) containers and run [Apache](https://httpd.apache.org/), [PHP](https://www.php.net/) and our web-application in one of them and in the other [MySQL](https://www.mysql.com/) database.
-The application which we are using in this example is simple [url shortener](https://en.wikipedia.org/wiki/URL_shortening).
+The purpose of this project is to present how to create two [Docker](https://www.docker.com/) containers and run [Apache](https://httpd.apache.org/), [PHP](https://www.php.net/) and our web-application in one of them and in the other [MySQL](https://www.mysql.com/) database.
+The application which we are using in this example is a simple [URL shortener](https://en.wikipedia.org/wiki/URL_shortening).

 ## Installation

-Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) if you dont have them already installed.
+Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) if you don't have them already installed.

 Clone this repository
 ```bash